agirorn/yardman/README.md

 # yardman

-_The one that maintains the development yard._ Watching files and executing commands.
+_The one that maintains the development yard._ Watching files and running commands.

 ## Usage